IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 Teams are allowed to designate one individual as a coach during matches.
 The coach will not be connected to the game server but is permitted to join the team’s voice communication channel.

-The designated coach may step in as a stand-in in accordance with [4.1.3 Stand-in Rules](https://www.notion.so/Rulebook-2648b29a95c48185babed146c5e3ea0f?pvs=21), and must fully comply with all eligibility and registration requirements outlined therein.
+The designated coach may step in as a stand-in in accordance with the 4.1.3 Stand-in Rules, and must fully comply with all eligibility and registration requirements outlined therein.
 The coach will be considered a player and will follow any rules accordingly.

 Players are allowed to provide a private stream of the match to their coach for tactical purposes.
 This stream must be accessible only to the team’s technical staff.
 Any unauthorised access or distribution of the stream is strictly prohibited and may result in penalties, including potential disqualification from the event.

-### 4.1.4 Coach Rules

-_Add here rules regarding core roster 3/5 players and how they hold invite spots between tournaments.
-_
 ## 4.2 Match Rules and Details

 ### 4.2.1 Counter-Strike Version